nightjuggler/peaks/README.md

 * [P-Map built on Mapbox.js](https://nightjuggler.com/nature/pmapmb.html?o=sps)
 * [P-Map built on Mapbox GL JS](https://nightjuggler.com/nature/pmapgl.html?o=sps)

-The Leaflet/Mapbox.js version of P-Map includes a powerful, extensible menu (accessible via the layers icon in the top-left corner) with which different base layers and overlays can be selected and point queries can be enabled.
+In the [Leaflet](https://leafletjs.com/) and [Mapbox.js](https://docs.mapbox.com/mapbox.js/) versions of P-Map, base layers and overlays can be selected and point queries can be enabled via the layers menu in the top-left corner.

-Many parameters can also be specified in the URL.
+Many parameters can be specified in the URL.
 For example, the following link opens the map at zoom level 10 (**z=10**), centered at a given latitude and longitude (**ll=37.81082,-119.4855**), loads a GeoJSON file with data from the Sierra Peaks Section list (see above),